ulisse91/Drones-Critical-Disaster/README.md

 ```
 Then run the examples singularly from the examples/build directory

-If you want to do tests during developing phase you can use
+The main file is src/main.cpp
 ```bash
 make curr
 ```
-The main file is src/main.cpp
-This file should remain empty otherwise

 # TO_DO
 Algorithms: